dangerm0us/BushSurvival/README.md

 # BushSurvival
-An unfinished Python text game based on Wilderness Survival as I was learning Python
+An (unfinished) Python text game based on Wilderness Survival which I played as a child.
+This was my 'learn Python' exercise.